 Keeping organizational data secure is a top priority for IT admins today.
 And, according to Microsoft MVP Joanne Klein, one of the best ways to approach data security at scale is from the perspective of container governance: security and compliance policies applied at the level of Microsoft teams and Microsoft 365 groups.

-Sensitivity labels in Microsoft 365 have been around for a while, with their evolution tracing back to Information Rights Management within Office 365, then Azure Information Protection (AIP) in the Azure portal, and finally, unified labeling through the Microsoft 365 compliance center.
+Sensitivity labels in Microsoft 365 have been around for a while, with their evolution tracing back to Information Rights Management within Microsoft 365, then Azure Information Protection (AIP) in the Azure portal, and finally, unified labeling through the Microsoft 365 compliance center.

 Built-in sensitivity labels from the Microsoft Information Protection (MIP) framework are managed through a single portal—the Microsoft 365 compliance center—which unifies labeling and protection policy management across AIP, Microsoft 365, and Windows.